 There are two native deployments: TGW VPN to connect to firewall or TGW VPC attachment to connect to firewall.

 The three different deployment model is illustrated in the diagram below.

-If AWS Transit Gateway connects to firewall by using its built in VPN function.
-It requires to run IPSec and BGP.
-If you run more than one firewall instances by using ECMP, each firewall instance must configure SNAT function to ensure both source and destination initiated traffic lands on the same firewall instance.
-Further more, since native deployment requires IPSec VPN which limits its performance to 1Gbps, and in this scenario the per firewall instance can only perform at 500Mbps since VPN function is traversed twice.
+If an AWS Transit Gateway connects to a firewall by using its built in VPN function, it must run IPSec and BGP.
+If you run more than one firewall instances by using ECMP, each firewall instance must configure SNAT function to ensure that both source and destination initiated traffic lands on the same firewall instance.
+Furthermore, since native deployment requires an IPSec VPN which limits its performance to 1Gbps, in this scenario the per firewall instance can only perform at 500Mbps since the VPN function is traversed twice.

 A more detailed functional comparison is described in the table below.